jadynekena/supabase-googlesheet/README.md

 Once the datas are available on your Google Sheet, you can explore many possibilities, like using **Google Data Studio** that pulls datas from Google Sheets **[every 15 minutes](https://support.Google.com/datastudio/answer/7020039?hl=en#zippy=%2Cin-this-article%2Cdata-refresh-rates-by-connector)**.

-# Errors handling
-If you find any issue related to the code, please contact me so that I can help you.

 # Limits and recommandation

 - Your [daily quota](https://developers.Google.com/apps-script/guides/services/quotas) from your Google account as stated before